 Jim asked if she had called her mom yet and she said she hadn't.
 As they talked about how excited their family was going to be, I felt my stomach drop...I suddenly felt quite sad because if they were coming down to attend the event, it meant that I wouldn't be able to hang around her.
 I'd escort her to the stage and that would be it.
 After that, I'd have to fade away into the crowd, and hang with my friends as she had her moment with her family.
 It hurt, and I started thinking about how crappy things really were, and had been for a while.
 Just because I was at school with all of my friends and it looked like I was going to graduate, my problems hadn't really gone away.
 They had just been buried slightly beneath the surface...buried in a shallow grave that would soon be exposed by the elements and the scavengers that would eventually pull my bones clean.

-I took a sip of tea and a bite of my salad, acting like nothing was wrong, and rejoined the conversation.
+I took a sip of tea and a bite of my salad, acting like nothing was wrong.
+Then I rejoined the conversation.

 “Doesn't it feel like so much longer than one year?”